Toddler Twisted Ankle Clinic Questions and Answers

 Sprains are more likely to result in a repeated injuries the ligaments can become more sensitive after previously being strained.
 Because of this, it is very important to receive proper treatment for a sprain as this protects the integrity of the ankles in the future.

 At Bay Area Foot & Ankle Associates, we are dedicated to providing you and your little ones with the care you need to heal from and avoid future ankle injuries.
-We have three locations to better serve you: one in Brentwood and two in Walnut Creek (located near Rossmoor and John Muir MC).
+We have convenient locations to better serve you: one in Brentwood and one in Walnut Creek (located near Rossmoor).
 We serve patients from Walnut Creek, Brentwood, Concord, Pleasant Hill, Pittsburg, Antioch, Alamo, Danville, and Oakley, CA.

 Additional Services You May Need